-Experience and expertise: Assoc.
-Prof. McBain is the former Head of Reproductive Services at The Royal

-Women's Hospital in Melbourne, Australia.
+JOHN MCBAIN NON-EXECUTIVE DIRECTOR EXPERIENCE AND Assoc.
+Prof. McBain is the former Head of Reproductive Services EXPERTISE at The Royal Women's Hospital in Melbourne, Australia.
 He is also the former President of the Fertility Society of Australia, and was a founder of Melbourne IVF, now Virtus Health (ASX:VRT).
 Assoc.
 Prof. McBain served as a Director of Melbourne IVF and subsequently as a Director of Virtus Health prior to its listing on the ASX.
 Assoc.
-Prof.

-McBain holds a Medical degree from Glasgow University

-Other current directorships: None

-Former directorships (last 3 years): None
+Prof. McBain holds a Medical degree from Glasgow University Other current directorships None Former directorships None (last 3 years) Interest in shares 45,085,801 Interest in options None

-Interests in shares: 45,085,801

-Interests in options: None